-What is a Purebred Cat?
+What Is a Purebred Cat?

 The Cat Fanciers Glossary defines purebred as, "purebred: A cat whose ancestors are all of the same breeds, or whose ancestry includes crossbreeding that is allowed in the breed standard.
 For example, a purebred Bombay may also have Burmese cats in its background."
 Generally, a cat's pedigree (list of ancestry) must be certified by the registry, before it can rightfully be called a "purebred."

-"If it Walks Like a Maine Coon..."
+"If It Walks Like a Maine Coon..."

 "Purebred" is sort of a lazy lay term used by those of us outside the cat fancy to describe a cat of a given breed.
 More commonly, however, people will subscribe to the "if it walks like a duck and talks like a duck, it must be a duck" theory.
-A very common example is the Maine Coon cat, with its distinctive ear tufts, ruff, bushy tail, and sweet voice.
+A very common example is the Maine Coon cat, with its distinctive ear tufts, ruff, a bushy tail, and a sweet voice.
 I've received many photos over the years for my Maine Coon gallery, of beautiful Maine Coon look-alikes.
 Then, upon reading the story behind the cat, we find that the cat was adopted from a shelter, or found wandering on the street.
 It rightfully could be claimed as a Maine Coon mix since it lacks the necessary documentation for a full-fledged Maine Coon.
 The first two photos illustrating this article show a registered, pedigreed Maine Coon, and my Billy, a possible Maine Coon mix, but more properly known as a DLH (Domestic Longhair cat).

 Breed Rescue Groups